Connect with us

 PSC, Sports Vision team up to sharpen athletes’ eyes for peak performance

-The Philippine Sports Commission is set to break new ground in athlete development through a pioneering collaboration with Sports Vision on April 9 and 11 at the Rizal Memorial Coliseum, aiming to ensure elite national athletes achieve optimal vision in their respective sports.
+The Philippine Sports Commission is ready to break new ground in athlete development through a pioneering collaboration with Sports Vision on April 9 and 11 at the Rizal Memorial Coliseum, aiming to ensure elite national athletes achieve optimal vision in their respective sports.

 “This is an eye-opener and a reminder that if we work together, we might start winning medals in sports that demand perfect vision,” said PSC Chairman Pato Gregorio, emphasizing the critical role of vision care in competitive performance.

-The initiative will be led by esteemed optometrists, including Dr. Teresita R. Yambot and Dr. Maris S. Paredes, Dean of the National University School of Optometry—both influential figures in Philippine optometry.
+The initiative will be led by esteemed optometrists, including Dr. Teresita R. Yambot and Dr. Maris S. Paredes, Dean of the National University School of Optometry — both influential figures in Philippine optometry.

 Recently, the executive committee of the “Sight on the Goal: Sports Performance Vision in Action” program held a strategic planning session at the Rizal Memorial Sports Complex with Chairman Gregorio, Dr. Yambot, and Dr. Paredes, who head the FDM Vision Care, Research, and Training Institute Team, alongside key industry partners.

 Dr. Yambot, former president of Vision Skills and Learning Solutions and the Integrated Philippine Association of Optometrists (IPAO), and Dr. Paredes, past IPAO vice president specializing in pediatric optometry and low vision, have long advanced the standards of vision care in the country.
-Their leadership in the Board of Optometry and professional associations has helped elevate sports vision and performance vision practices nationwide.

 This is something we’ve often taken for granted, so now is the perfect time to prioritize it for our athletes and national team as we prepare for the Asian Games in Nagoya, Japan, later this year,” Gregorio added.

 Organizers expect more than 500 participants, including national elite athletes and collegiate student-athletes, to benefit from the program.
-The event is backed by the PSC in partnership with the FDM Vision Care Research and Training Institute.2026-Philippine-Womens-Open-Kaye-Emana-1 PSC, Sports Vision team up to sharpen athletes' eyes for peak performance News POC/PSC - philippine sports news
+The event is backed by the PSC in partnership with the FDM Vision Care Research and Training Institute.

 The importance of vision in sports was recently highlighted at the Philippine Women’s Open WTA125, where University of Santo Tomas standout Kaye Emana competed wearing glasses against Russia’s Tatiana Prozorova in her WTA debut at the Rizal Memorial Tennis Center.
-Although Emana exited in the round of 32, her case underscores the critical role of visual aids for athletes performing at the highest level, particularly in fast-paced sports like tennis where reaction time and depth perception are vital.

 “I look forward to a successful collaboration and to identifying athletes who need help with their vision.
 It’s all about the coordination of the eye and the brain,” said Gregorio, noting its significance in precision sports such as archery and shooting.